qtiuto/lua-for-android/README.md

 Load the lib by LibLoader.java in the module app or add `System.loadLibrary("luadroid.so")` to your code.

-Module lib is the true library that you can embedded into your code.
+Module **lib** is the true library that you can embedded into your code.

-Module app is a lua editor for running test in android.
+Module **app** is a lua editor for running test in android.

+Module **luaffi** is the ffi lib for luadroid to invoke c apis, and it requires luadroid.so to be statically linked

 ## Performance